Grow GK

 What is a Solution?

-A solution is a homogeneous mixture of two or more substances.
-In a solution, the composition is the same throughout, and the components are evenly mixed at the particle level.
+A solution is a homogeneous mixture of two or more substances in which the solute is uniformly distributed in the solvent.

 Examples from daily life: Lemonade, Soda water, etc.